 How can you get involved?

-Due to Covid and change in circumstances, it has been really difficult to pin in a date for a breast cancer fundraiser - Keep an eye out for these here.
+Due to Covid and changes in circumstances, it has been challenging to pin a date for a breast cancer fundraiser - Keep an eye out for these here.

 I would love you to find out more about Paddle On.

 If you know someone who can benefit from this program - send them to the nearest Pinc and Steel physiotherapist for an assessment.